The fountain of Geneva

 You can walk around the lake in order to watch the fountain from all sides and enjoy the city.
 The map shows the route.
 Here's how to walk:

 The suggested route starts on the Quai du Mont Blanc, where a 300 m long quay stretches out into the lake and offers an up close view of the fountain.
-The Quai du Mont Blanc can be reached on foot from the main rail station in about 15 minutes.
+The Quai du Mont Blanc can be reached on foot from the main rail station in less than 10 minutes.

 Next, follow the Quai du Mont Blanc along the lake until you reach the bridge 'Pont du Mont Blanc'.
 Cross the bridge.